alluniq/validated-fields/README.md

 ### Custom validator classes

-If you'd like use your own validators, you'll need to override the `setup_validation_options` method:
+If you'd like use your own validators, you'll need to create a module with `prepare_options` method:

     class EmailValidator < ActiveModel::EachValidator
       EMAIL_REGEX = /^([^@\s]+)@((?:[-a-z0-9]+\.)+[a-z]{2,})$/i